Tin Can Bay

 Queensland was bankrupt and when James Nash discovered gold in the area in 1867, Gympie became 'The Town That Saved Queensland'.

 When Nash struck gold in a creek bed, the Gympie gold rush had began and for a time the town was known as 'Nashville'.
-James Nash made £7000 from the
+James Nash made £7,000 from the goldfields.

 Gold mining continued until 1925, when the city then became the most important regional centre for having a rich variety of agricultural activities.